delaltomruk/bulldozer-model-deployment/README.md

 # All The Modeling Stuff

-As mentioned, I followed Daniel Bourke's Udemy course, so only a small portion of the work is truely mine (see: one hot encoding and scaling).
+As mentioned, I followed Daniel Bourke's Udemy course, so only a portion of the work is mine (see: one hot encoding and scaling).

 # Deployment